The Brand Continuum

 Early visibility of change and strain

-Brands rarely fail dramatically at the start.
-They fail quietly, slowly, and usually invisibly.
-The Continuum exposes this movement before it hits the work.
+Brands fail quietly, slowly, and usually invisibly.
+The Brand Continuum exposes this movement before it hits the work.

 Leaders gain: